 Approximation complexity classes provide a natural framework for describing and comparing the performance of algorithms that seek near-optimal solutions.
 In this work, we analyze the approximability of several electoral control problems, and our results are framed in terms of these classes.
-To make the statements of our theorems precise, we briefly recall the key approximation classes that will appear throughout this paper.
+To make the statements of our theorems precise, we define the key approximation classes that will appear in this paper.

-We present the following definitions, taken from Crescenzi's survey~\cite{cre:c:approximation}.
+We present the following definitions, taken from Crescenzi's \cite{cre:c:approximation} survey.